capac/running_app/README.rst

 * Import of CSV data needs columns containing Date, Duration, Distance, Pace, Speed and Location,
 * Export feature will extract to a CSV file in a likewise column fashion,
+* Marathon programs import requires CSV file with columns containing all days of the week, in the precise form: Mon, Tue, Wed, Thu, Fri, Sat and Sun.
 * Marathon program import takes name from file basename (name without extension), import will fail if the program has already been imported.

 Issues
 ======

-* Draw feature of bar chart plots can be slow for higher look-back periods for 6 months on over.
+* Draw feature of bar chart plots can be slow for higher look-back periods of 6 months or over.